Summary

 Explain

-Students evaluate the truthfulness of several statements about gravity.
+Students evaluate the accuracy of several statements and examine the reasoning behind each one.

 Extend